Get the worry-free services and expert support you need to start your business in Florida today.

 It’s important to keep your personal and business expenses separate.
 A business bank account allows you to track your business finances.
 This is important when tax time comes around because it simplifies the process.
 A business account also allows you to take credit card payments.
 You can’t do that with a personal checking or savings account.
 Last of all, having a bank account for your business makes it easier to grow your business or sell it when you’re ready.

-Our ZenBusiness Money platform makes it simple for you to track your income and expenses, as well as manage clients.
+Our ZenBusiness Money service makes it simple for you to track your income and expenses, as well as manage clients.
 We also make tax time simpler by tracking your financial records for you.